fancyultrafresh/learn-to-code/resource-list.md

 #### [Learn Code the Hard Way](http://learncodethehardway.org/)

   Published books about learning a few different languages made available for free in HTML format.
-A great way to actual dig in an learn a programming language by completeing exercises.
+A great way to actually dig in and learn a programming language by completeing exercises.
 (These are for beginners - don't let the name scare you away.)

 #### [MIT OpenCourseware](http://ocw.mit.edu/index.htm)